blessedlex/Skynet-Zuckerberg-Edition/README.md

 *3. Training and Testing DeepMask models for efficacy with varying smaple size*

 #### Delivery Stage
 *- We will compile all of our findings into our Github's project readme document and files*

-*- We will conclude from our discoveries if the social media usage implications are made succinct in Facebook's policies*
+*- We will conclude from our discoveries if there are any social media implications for privacy*

 *- We will create a report and presentation on our results from our testing outlined above*